Academic advisement is essential to your academic success and steady progress toward your degree objective. Regular advisement will help you to:

 Students who have not declared their major and have completed 60 units will not be able to register until they obtain academic advisement at the Advising Resource Center/EOP.

 Please note that there are limits to the total number of units you can earn toward a double major, a major and a minor, or double minors.
 Learn more at Major and Minor Policy.

-Undergraduate students must apply for graduation when they have earned 90 units.
-Students are required to make an academic plan and file for graduation before reaching 130 units, or they will not be able to enroll in classes for the following semester.
+Undergraduate students should apply for graduation when they have earned 90 units.
+If students do not apply at that time, they will receive a "graduation advisement mandatory" (GAM) hold at 130 units and will not be able to enroll in classes for the following semester.